KSDunne/statement_beauty/README.md

 ## Purpose of the project

 Statement Beauty is a fictitious business that started out as a blog and had so much interest from expert beauticians that they were able to start offering makeover appointments (hair or makeup), which could be booked on the same site as the blog.
 This is a full stack website built using the Django web framework, with the aim of converting blog readers into makeover customers.
 This website provides the user with; a blog, comments sections, an about page to read about the business owner and the business itself, a form for users that are not registered to make collaboration requests, and an app for registered website users to make bookings for a makeover.
-The makeover app also describes whatever deal we have on makeovers, trending at that time.
+The makeover app also describes whatever deal we have on makeovers at that time.

 ## Table of contents